International Adoption Process: FAQs

 - Once you identify your child, and USCIS approves your Form I-600A, file Form I-600, Petition to Classify an Orphan as an Immediate Relative, along with your home study document an any other evidence that you are a suitable adoptive parent.

 - After your Orphan Petition is approved, apply for your child's visa.

-- Bring your child to the USA along with her visa.
+- Bring your child to the United States along with their visa.